jmstipanowich/DocAppointmentRepository/README.md

 ## The Data

 This project uses data from a Kaggle dataset about medical appointment "no-shows".
 The Medical Appointment No-Shows dataset can be found at https://www.kaggle.com/joniarroba/noshowappointments.
-The dataset covers the attendance records for doctor appointmnets in 81 neighborhoods in Brazil.
+The dataset covers the attendance records for doctor appointments in 81 neighborhoods in Brazil.
 There are 110527 rows of appointments in the dataset.

 I decided what data columns from this dataset to use and how to use them.